 The H-PCF is a functional element that encompasses policy control decision functionalities in the HPLMN.

-For SM-related policy control, the H-PCF only includes functionality for home routed roaming scenario and provides the same functionality as the PCF in the non-roaming case.
+For session management related policy control, the H-PCF only includes functionality for home routed roaming scenario and provides the same functionality as the PCF in the non-roaming case.

 For UE policy control, H-PCF generates the UE policy based on subscription data and transfers the UE policy to the UE via the AMF, or via the V-PCF in the roaming case.

 ***NEXT CHANGE***